near/docs/docs/2.develop/3.contracts/environment/environment.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import MainAs from "./example/main.as.md";
+import TableAs from "./table.as.md";
-import MainRs from "./example/main.rs.md";
+import TableRs from "./table.rs.md";

 Every method execution has a environment associated.
 This is, when someone executes your method, you can have access to information such as: